Melvyn I. Weiss, Notable Class Action Attorney Fought Giants; Recovered Billions for Holocaust Victims

 Listen to Podcast of the Show

-Listen to Bonus Track from the Show
+Listen to a Bonus Podcast of the Show

 Listen to a podcast of the show

 Listen to a Bonus podcast of the show

 August 10, 2015Sponsor Brenda Geiger of Geiger Law Offices, and David Frees of UNRUH, TURNER, BURKE & FREES joined Rich and Joe for a discussion about preserving wealth across generations.
 Both guests are attorneys specializing in estate planning.
 To that end they have collaborated on the book Protect Your Children’s Inheritance: From Future Divorcing Spouses, Unjust Lawsuits, ...
 Read more